Richard F. Lack

-Richard Frederick Lack (March 26, 1928 - September 27, 2009) was an American artist, educator, and writer.
-He is known for his work in all major genres of traditional art.
+Richard Frederick Lack (March 26, 1928 - September 22, 2009) was an American artist, educator, and writer.
+He is known for his work in all major genres of traditional art and is considered the 'father of the atelier movement in America'.
 He founded Atelier Lack in 1969 to train students interested in learning the skills necessary to create fine representational art, and he initiated the use of the term “Classical Realism” as an artistic designation.
-He trained thirty-one artists who taught or opened ateliers.
+He trained over 90 artists who taught or opened ateliers.

 Background and education

 Richard Frederick Lack was born in Minneapolis, Minnesota, on March 26, 1928, the only child of Frederick and Mildred Lack.
-He grew up among primarily Scandinavian immigrant families living near Lake Nokomis in the southern part of the city, an area made famous by Longfellow’s poem The Song of Hiawatha.
-He was interested in art from an early age through the illustrations of N. C. Wyeth and Donn P. Crane.
+He grew up among primarily Scandinavian immigrant families living near Lake Nokomis in the southern part of the city, an area made famous by Longfellow's poem The Song of Hiawatha.
+Lack was interested in art from an early age through the illustrations of N. C. Wyeth and Donn P. Crane.
+He began drawing from life in classes at the Walker Art Center when he was 15 years old.
+After two years at the Minneapolis Institute of Art, he became frustrated with the school's inability to teach him anything of practical value.
+Lack traveled to New York in 1949 and then went to Boston where he studied in the atelier of R. H. Ives Gammell.

-Richard Lack studied with Boston artist R. H. Ives Gammell from 1950 to 1956.
+Richard Lack studied with R. H. Ives Gammell from 1950 to 1956.
+In 1951 his training was interrupted by two years of service in the U. S. Army, where he worked as an intelligence specialist during the Korean War.
+He returned to Boston in 1953.
 In 1957 he returned to Minneapolis with his wife, Katherine.
 They purchased a home in Glen Lake and Lack built a studio designed to simulate the lighting conditions recommended in the notebooks of Leonardo da Vinci.
 In 1958 he received a grant from the John F. and Anna Lee Stacy Scholarship Fund.

 Career

 During his career Lack created work in most of the major genres of Western art: portrait, genre, still-life, landscape, printmaking, and works based on myth, history, and the psychology of C. G. Jung.

-Lack was a highly sought after portrait artist and he painted many notable figures, among them six portraits for the Kennedy family in Hyannis Port, MA, a portrait for England’s sixth Eardley-Wilmot Baronet, and Minnesota Governors Wendell Anderson and Albert Quie.
+Lack was a highly sought after portrait artist and he painted many notable figures, among them six portraits for the Kennedy family in Hyannis Port, MA, a portrait for England's sixth Eardley-Wilmot Baronet, and Minnesota Governors Wendell Anderson and Albert Quie.

 Teaching

-In 1969 Richard Lack founded Atelier Lack, Inc., a small, non-profit studio school of drawing and painting with an apprentice program based on the teaching methods of the nineteenth century French ateliers and the Boston impressionists.
-During his teaching career he taught ninety full-time students.
+In 1969 Richard Lack founded Atelier Lack, Inc., a small, non-profit studio school of drawing and painting.
+The school offered a four-to-five-year program based on the teaching methods of the nineteenth century French ateliers and Boston impressionism.
+Throughout his teaching career he taught ninety-eight full-time students.
 He retired from teaching in 1992 due to ill health.
+After his retirement two of his pupils, Cyd Wicker and Dale Redpath, renamed the school The Atelier Studio Program of Fine Arts and moved it to a location in northeast Minneapolis.